Price ceiling: UK Default tariff energy price cap

-The Domestic Gas and Electricity (Tariff Cap) Act 2018 introduced a default tariff energy price cap in England, Wales and Scotland as part of the UK's energy policy, to safeguard the 11 million households on standard variable tariffs.
+The Domestic Gas and Electricity (Tariff Cap) Act 2018 (c.
+21) introduced a default tariff energy price cap in England, Wales and Scotland as part of the UK's energy policy, to safeguard the 11 million households on standard variable tariffs.

+Canadian Gasoline

+Another example is a paper by Sen et al. that found that gasoline prices were higher in states that instituted price ceilings.

 Sugar in Pakistan

-Another example is a paper by Sen et al. that found that gasoline prices were higher in states that instituted price ceilings.
-Another example is the Supreme Court of Pakistan's decision regarding fixing a ceiling price for sugar at 45 Pakistani rupees per kilogram.
+Another example is the Supreme Court of Pakistan decision regarding fixing a ceiling price for sugar at 45 Pakistani rupees per kilogram.
 Sugar disappeared from the market because of a cartel of sugar producers and the failure of the Pakistani government to maintain supply even in the stores that it owned.
 The imported sugar required time to reach the country, and it could be sold at the rate fixed by the Supreme Court of Pakistan.
 Eventually, the government went for a review petition in the Supreme Court and obtained the withdrawal of the earlier decision of the apex court.
 The market equilibrium was achieved at 55 to 60 rupees per kilogram.